-The Observatory on Waste Taxation, promoted by the ENT Foundation, has published the study of researchers Alex Terrén, Pablo Pellicer, Marc Iriani, Ignasi Puig and Sergio Sastre, entitled “Waste Charges in Spain 2020″.
-In its realization, the domestic and commercial rates of 125 municipalities have been analyzed, including all the provincial capitals.
-This study continues previous analyzes performed with data from 2015, 2018 and 2019.
-There is also a new version, uptaded in 2020, along with a document analyzing the evolution of waste charges during the past 7 years.
+The Observatory on Waste Taxation, promoted by the ENT Foundation, has published the study of researchers Alex Terrén, Pablo Pellicer, Marc Iriani, Ignasi Puig and Sergio Sastre, entitled “Waste Charges in Spain 2020″ (in Spanish).
+Waste charges paid by households and commercial activities in 125 municipalities have been analysed, including all the provincial capitals.
+This study continues previous analyses performed with data from 2015, 2018 and 2019.
+We have also produced a document analysing the evolution of waste charges during the past 7 years.

 The Observatory on Waste Taxation, promoted by ENT foundation, was created in 2018 to monitor the use of taxation instruments for waste policy in Spain.
 Their objective is to act as a reference in this aspect and to promote a greater use of waste taxes and charges as tools to improve waste management.